Control Flow#

 • Understand how to use for loops to automate repetitive tasks in R

-• Learn to implement if statement for decision-making processes in R
+• Learn to implement if statements for decision-making processes in R

 • Recognize the importance of NA values and how to handle missing data in R